Personal information protection policy

 The City of Westmount is joining the movement already undertaken by several cities to try to slow down the pollution caused by the use of solid-fuel appliances, as is the case for the City of Montreal, which since 2018 has banned the use of wood-burning stoves and fireplaces that emit more than 2.5 grams of fine particles per hour.
 Appliances built before 1990 can emit an average of 60 to 100 grams of fine particles per hour into the atmosphere.

-• Complete the mandatory declaration
+Complete the mandatory declaration

-You must declare your appliance before 30 December 2023.
-This declaration will allow the City to establish a register of solid-fuel-burning appliances used in the territory.This declaration is mandatory only if you wish to continue using your wood-burning appliance.
-Note that commercial establishments are not included in the by-law.
+You must declare your appliance.
+This declaration will allow the City to establish a register of solid-fuel-burning appliances used in the territory.
+This declaration is mandatory only if you wish to continue using your wood-burning appliance.
+Note that the by-law does not apply to commercial establishments.

-With a concern for climate change and health, all wood-burning stoves and fireplaces in use will have to be modified to be certified to guarantee an emission rate equal to or less than 2.5 grams of fine particles per hour into the atmosphere.To be compliant, certification must be issued on the appliance by the professional who will be doing the work to convert the fireplace to meet the standards of the new by-laws.
-Contact a renovation expert who can help you.To be compliant, you can also choose to convert your wood-burning fireplace to a cleaner energy source, such as an electric fireplace.
-As of September 1, 2024, it will be forbidden to use any non-compliant appliance in all residential buildings in Westmount.
+With a concern for climate change and health, all wood-burning stoves and fireplaces in use will have to be modified and certified to guarantee an emission rate equal to or less than 2.5 grams of fine particles per hour into the atmosphere.
+To be compliant, certification must be issued on the appliance by the professional who will be doing the work to convert the fireplace to meet the standards of the new by-law.
+Contact a renovation expert who can help you.
+To be compliant, you can also choose to convert your wood-burning fireplace to a cleaner energy source, such as an electric fireplace.
+As of September 1, 2024, it is forbidden to use any non-compliant appliance in all residential buildings in Westmount.

-• Get a permit
+Get a permit

-Before you can transform a fireplace, you need a permit from the city.
+Before you can transform a fireplace, you need a permit from the City.

 What do I do if I’m not using my wood-burning fireplace?